swissup/swissup.github.io/m2/argento/upgrade-instructions.md

 ### Version 1.3.0 - 1.3.1

-This update chages markup of the homepage content to prevent "jumping" syles during script initialization.
+This update changes markup of the homepage content to prevent "jumping" syles during script initialization.

 The main changes are: